How to Optimize Page Speed: 18 Secs to 2 Secs Loading Time

-Was it almost instant?
+Was the website load almost instant?
 Just a few seconds?
 Or was it, God forbid, more than six seconds?

 If you got less than four seconds, here’s a cyber high five for you.
 But if your page load speed is way more than that, read on to learn more about page speed optimization.

 In this impatient, fast-paced world, letting your audience wait for your website to load is a crime.
-40% of people leave a website if it takes more than 3 seconds to load while every one-second delay in your page performance may result in 7% loss in conversion.
-This doesn’t only have an instantaneous effect such as lost sales opportunity from those who chose to abandon the site, but the high bounce rates would push the site’s ranking downwards, hurting future conversion.
+40% of people leave a website if the sites speed takes more than 3 seconds to load while every one-second delay in your page performance may result in 7% loss in conversion rates.
+This doesn’t only have an instantaneous effect such as lost sales opportunity from those who chose to abandon the site, but the high bounce rates would push the site’s ranking downwards, hurting your future conversion rates.

 The nightmare doesn’t end there because Google bots also hate waiting.
 Since April 2010, your website speed is a ranking factor for Google.
 It is also a crucial factor when it comes to ranking in mobile searches.
 Because of the increasing number of active mobile users, making sure that your website is optimized for mobile screens and searches is important.
-It’s an understatement to say that page load speed should be a part of your SEO audit checklist.
+It’s an understatement to say that page load speed should be a part of your search engine optimization checklist.

 Now, you may be asking yourself questions like "How to improve my website speed?"
 It can be overwhelming at first but worry not, we’ve been in the same situation.

 A year ago, our website had a complete renovation.
 We focused on giving our audience the best user experience and attractive visuals.
 When we finally launched it, we took a Google website speed test and saw that it takes 18 seconds for users to see our website.
 Heartbreaking.